AnonymousRand/sse_implementations/README.md

 # Notes

 - Keyword search is supported (i.e. one document can have multiple keywords).
 To insert such documents into the dataset, put in one tuple per keyword, all with the same id.
 - Ids and keywords must be integers.
-- Keywords can be negative, but ids must be positive!
-Otherwise, bad things will happen.
+In addition, ids must be positive and consecutive!
+Otherwise, bad things may happen.